Mcosta02/telegram-json-html-parser/README.md

 The script offers two options of output:
   - a new json file formatted with clear data from the trading system results (output-2021.json file will be generated on the project root)
-  - a reported with sorted by two groups: BTC or USDT currenct trading, monthly, take-profit levels, and so on.(see an example at end of this file)
+  - a reported with sorted by two groups: BTC or USDT currency trading, monthly, take-profit levels, and so on. (see an example at end of this file)

 Main Functions: